NannyML/nannyml/docs/tutorials/monitoring_performance/performance_estimation.rst

 contain mapping between classes (i.e. values that are in target and prediction columns) to column names with predicted probabilities that correspond to these classes.
 This mapping can be specified by providing dictionary to ``predicted_probabilities_column_names`` or it can be automatically extracted if predicted probability column names meet some requirements.
-Read more in the :term:`Setting Up, Providing Metadata<providing_metadata>` section.
+Read more in the :ref:`providing metadata<import-data>` section.

 Creating and using the estimator
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^